 The Onboarding Cliff: Getting New Hires to 80% Productivity in 4 Weeks Instead of 12

-Most small businesses onboard by osmosis — the new hire figures it out over three months.
+Most practices onboard by osmosis — the new hire figures it out over three months.
 A structured 4-week ramp gets them there in one, and prevents the $42,000 failure.

 The next time they hired, they tried something different: a structured four-week ramp with defined phases, daily feedback, and a gradual handoff of responsibility.
 The new therapist hit 80% of predecessor performance by week four — three times faster — and patient satisfaction matched the predecessor’s by week six.